GoogleCloudDataproc/initialization-actions/gpu/README.md

 support - it will install NVIDIA GPU drivers and CUDA on cluster nodes with attached GPU adapters.

-This initialization action supports installation of OS-provided and NVIDIA-provided GPU drivers and CUDA.
-By default, this initialization action installs OS-provided GPU drivers and CUDA, to choose provider use `--metadata gpu-driver-provider=<OS|NVIDIA>` metadata value.

-1. Use the `gcloud` command to create a new cluster with OS-provided GPU driver and CUDA installed by initialization action.
+1. Use the `gcloud` command to create a new cluster with NVIDIA-provided GPU drivers and CUDA installed by initialization action.

     ```bash
     REGION=<region>